Gate of Flesh

-Gate of Flesh (肉体の門, Nikutai no mon) is a 1964 Japanese film based on a novel by Taijiro Tamura and directed by Seijun Suzuki.
+Gate of Flesh (肉體の門, Nikutai no mon) is a 1964 Japanese film based on a novel by Taijiro Tamura and directed by Seijun Suzuki.
 The first of Suzuki's "flesh trilogy" (followed by Story of a Prostitute and Carmen from Kawachi), the series is considered the "crowning achievement" of his period working at the production house Nikkatsu.
 The film is viewed as a direct and allegorical critique of Japan's Occupation and subsequent development, which rather than breaking with the country's pre-war militaristic, authoritarian social structures only sees their reconstitution in the post-war period.

 Plot

 In an impoverished and burnt out Tokyo ghetto of post-World War II Japan, a band of prostitutes defend their territory, squatting in a bombed-out building.
 Somehow they eke out a living together.
 Forming a sort of family in an environment where everyone (American soldiers and Japanese yakuza) is a potential antagonist, the girls cajole each other, and ruthlessly punish any of their group who violate the cardinal rule—no falling in love.
 A new girl, Maya (Yumiko Nogawa), joins their group and learns the trade.
 An ex-soldier, Shintaro Ibuki (Joe Shishido), is shot nearby and holes up with the girls.
 Each of them starts to crave Ibuki, placing strains on the group.
 Maya feels it worst, seeing him as replacement for her brother (who died in Borneo).
 She takes him for a night of drunken revelry, and both are ostracized.
 Agreeing to run away together, he is shot in a double-cross, and she is left as she was at the beginning of the film—alone and hopeless.